AEKEYS/RepData_PeerAssessment2/README.md

 ![](./PA2_report_files/figure-html/unnamed-chunk-9-1.png)

-* Floods have been the costliest in terms of aggregate monetary damage to property and crops, although tornadoes, hail, drought, and ice storms have caused significant economic loss in individual years.
+* Floods have been the costliest in terms of aggregate monetary damage to property and crops, although tornadoes, hail, and ice storms have caused significant economic loss in individual years.
+Drought is noticeably more damaging to crops than to property.

 ```r